 So while digging thru and counting the skins that have been stashed away, I found some gorgeous pearlized shades that on their own were not enough to do much of anything with.

-I found three small of skins of a pearly sunflower lamb.
-Age mottled, so not all usable.
+I found three skins of a pearly sunflower lamb.
+A little mottled, so not all usable.
 Some scraps of purple.
 2 small pieces of a cool iridescent distressed green cowhide and another – literal – scrap of pink cowhide that I purchased just for the color – thinking I might one day make a bag for myself.

 (As if I ever manage to make anything for myself!
 I suffer the same syndrome as any fabric hoarder – it’s just much heavier and much more expensive….)